Metreeler/car_racing/README.md

 # Car racing

 This project is a simple 2D car game.
 There are two part of this little game, first there is the `Map Creator` part and second there is `Player`.

+To launch the game, open Pycharm and execute the `src/main/python/main.py` file.

 When using the `Map Creator` part of this project, it is possible by following the prompted instructions to create a new map for the game.